multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 ### Settings

-The Organization Name.
+Some of the things Xcode will ask you:
-You can invent your own company name, use your real name, or choose anything else you want.
+"Organization Identifier" is a unique identifier usually made up of your personal web site domain name in reverse, can be anything as long as it is unique
-The Organization Identifier needs to be a unique name, so it’s common to format this like a backward website address.
+The "Organization Name", here you can invent your own company name, use your real name, or choose anything else you want.

-The Bundle Identifier combines the names you entered in the Organization Identifier and the Product Name fields, and it is created automatically.
+The "Bundle Identifier" combines the names you entered in the Organization Identifier and the Product Name fields, and it is created automatically.

 ### Open the Swift playgrounds